asmodehn/xest/README.md

 # Xest

-Xest connects to various cryptocurrencies exchanges.
+Xest connects to various cryptocurrencies exchanges to provide an overview of your crypto assets

-On each exchange, it publically retrieves:
+On each exchange, it publicly retrieves:
   - Exchange status and time
   - market tickers (WIP)

-In your wallet, it privately retrieves:
+In your wallet, it privately:
   - retrieves currencies (WIP)
   - visually display your assets (WIP)